Thinking about visiting Heidelberg? With its beautiful castle, old town, bridge, and hiking trails, it’s a Germany must-see.

 The Ottheinrich Building houses the grand Imperial Hall, one of the most ornate and beautiful rooms in the castle.
 The ceremonial hall also managed to keep many of its original parts like the door frames, sandstone ornaments, and some sculptures.
 The second floor has now been repurposed into a special venue for exhibitions and receptions for weddings.

-Castle gardens and courtyard
+Castle Gardens and Courtyard

 The castle gardens, constructed by garden architect Salomon de Caus, are a beautiful sight in itself.
 As you stroll through the romantic palace garden, you’ll stumble upon vibrant flower beds, intimate garden alcoves, mazes and man-made grottoes, a heated greenhouse with orange trees, and fish ponds.

-Heidelberg Castle lighting and illumination
+Heidelberg Castle Lighting and Illumination

 The castle lighting and illumination is a special event that takes place three times a year, usually the first Saturdays in June and September, and the second Saturday in July.
 It’s done in memory of the three times when the castle was on fire.
 The event begins with a light show of the castle being illuminated to simulate the fire.
 It’s then followed by a spectacular firework show launched from the Old Bridge over the Neckar river.